 The front look of the new Honda City is all new designs.
-It gets larger and wider chrome grille, revised wraparound LED headlamps with daytime running lights (DRL) and new design of fog lamps.
+It gets a larger and wider chrome grille, revised wraparound LED headlamps with daytime running lights (DRL), and a new design of fog lamps.
 Changes have also been made to this design to the bonnet of the car.
-At the rear end of the car features with a redesigned rear bumper with LED taillamps in C-shape and the reflectors are mounted in the vertical positions.
-This luxurious sedan car features with multi-spoke diamond-cut alloy wheels.
+The rear end of the car features a redesigned rear bumper with LED taillamps in C-shape and the reflectors are mounted in vertical positions.
+This luxurious sedan car features multi-spoke diamond-cut alloy wheels.

 The Thailand model of the next-generation Honda City will get two engine options.
 These include a 1.0-liter, 3-cylinder iVTEC turbocharged petrol engine that generates 122bhp of power and 173Nm of torque.
 This engine is equipped with a CVT gearbox.
 The company claims that this engine gives a mileage of 23.8 kilometers per liter (according to Thailand test cycle).
 The second is a 1.5-liter hybrid petrol engine.
 The company claims that this mild-hybrid engine will give 33% more mileage than the standard engine.

 The mileage seems to be excellent by its numbers which the company has a claim yet.

 Subscribe our email service to get the latest news in your email.